Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Introduction

 Scale further complicates this endeavor.
 The vast number of televised debates—spanning thousands of episodes and millions of minutes of footage—requires a computational approach capable of scaling without loss of accuracy.
 Moreover, the temporal dynamics intrinsic to debates, such as topic changes and emotional fluctuations, add another layer of complexity.
 Capturing these dynamics over time demands sophisticated algorithms that can adapt to fast-changing contexts within a debate.

 Beyond the technical aspects, subjective elements like bias and incivility pose their own challenges.
-Creating universally applicable metrics for these elements is particularly difficult, given that perceptions of bias can differ based on individual viewpoints.
+Creating universally applicable metrics for these elements is particularly difficult, as perceptions of bias can differ based on individual viewpoints.
 Similarly, cultural and linguistic nuances like local idioms or specific styles of argumentation, especially pertinent in the Indian context, require additional considerations for accurate analysis.
 The presence of speech overlaps and interruptions further muddies the waters.
 These not only challenge the speech-to-text conversion process but also have implications for downstream analytics, potentially affecting the quality of the transcriptions and, consequently, the entire analysis.
 In cases where real-time analysis is required, these complexities amplify, adding an additional computational burden.

 In light of these challenges, this paper introduces a novel automated toolkit designed for large-scale multimedia analysis.
 Our approach leverages state-of-the-art advances in computer vision algorithms and speech-to-text methods to transcribe, diarize, and analyze thousands of televised debates hosted on YouTube.
+We collect data spanning over 6 years from one of India's most popular prime time news debate shows (henceforth referred as \tvshow) which airs on one of India's most watched English news channel (henceforth referred as \channel).
+The program is known for its emphasis on nationalistic discourse, its fervent critique of political adversaries, and its often intense discussions involving minority groups.
+It is widely perceived that the channel exhibits a preference for the incumbent government; however, this perspective has not been rigorously substantiated through quantitative research methods.

-We collect data spanning over 6 years from India's most popular prime time news debate show, `The Debate with Arnab Goswami' which airs on Republic TV\footnote{https://www.youtube.com/@RepublicWorld} (the most watched English language news channel in India)~\cite{broadcast_audience_research_council_data_2022}.
-The show is particularly known for its focus on hyper-nationalistic themes, aggressive attacks on political opponents, and derogatory treatment of minority communities.
-While there is a prevailing sentiment that the channel overtly supports the ruling party, this claim has yet to be substantiated through quantitative methods.
 To fill this gap, we offer concrete metrics to evaluate bias in discussion topics and measure levels of incivility.
 Furthermore, our toolkit amalgamates textual transcriptions with video frames and audio utterances, thus capturing a comprehensive multimedia perspective.
 This offers a much-needed foundation for future research, making it possible to conduct studies that are both wide-ranging and deep in their analytical scope.